 The most difficult person for us to forgive is usually ourselves.
-Regret, shame, and guilt prevent us from letting go of our past mistakes.
+Regret, shame, and guilt oftentimes prevent us from knowing how to let go of past mistakes.
 Rather than reflecting on the experience and learning from it so that we can move forward, we tend to focus on those things that we see as mistakes.

 Regret, shame, and guilt make us feel we are unsuccessful and unworthy.
 While they are all a part of the human experience, they shouldn’t be what defines us.